CrimsonSword01/ASL-Controlled-Smart-Home-Environment/README.md

-# ASL-Controlled-Smart-Home-Environment
+# Sign Language Integration for Smart Homes (SLISH)

-ASL (American Sign Language) controlled smart home environment, specifically catered to those with hearing and/or verbal impairments.
+SLISH will be specifically catered to those with hearing and/or verbal impairments.
 Program will be operable on a Raspberry Pi.

 # Download